crossdb-org/docs/docs/intro.md

 # Introduction

-**CrossDB** is a super high-performance embedded and server RDBMS.
+**CrossDB** is a super high-performance lightweight embedded and server SQL RDBMS.
 It's developed for high performance scenarios with main memory can hold whole DB.

 ## Features